Everything You Should Know About Oral Cancer Screening

 - Visual exam

 During the visual exam, oral cavity, nose, neck, face and lips are examined.
-Prior to screening the patient will have to remove any dental appliance that might obstruct the examination.
+Prior to the screening, the patient will have to remove any dental appliance that might obstruct the examination.
 The dentists will look for any abnormality such as swellings, bumps, asymmetries, ulcerations, patches of color among others.
 The dentist will use tongue depressors to hold the tongue down, and a light and mirror for clear observation.

 - Physical exam